capturegem/capturegem-protocol/docs/capturegem-protocol-design.md

 - **Granular Metrics:** It tracks incoming data chunks via the Bitswap protocol to identify exactly which peers provided which parts of the file.
 It measures latency (RTT), throughput (MB/s), and data integrity (Merkle DAG verification).
 - **Proof of Delivery:** This data is used to construct a "Proof of Delivery" payload that enables the user to cryptographically sign a "Release Escrow" transaction specifically for the peers that performed the work.

 **Embedded Wallet:** A local Solana filesystem wallet manages signing.
+The wallet code is implemented in `WalletManager.ts` (`@solana-program/client-library/libs/WalletManager.ts`) and runs in the same process as the Electron main process (`main.ts`).
+Other client library modules import `WalletManager` directly—there is no separate RPC service or inter-process communication required for wallet operations.

 - **Key Storage:** Private keys are encrypted using AES-256-GCM and stored locally on the user's disk.
 Keys never leave the device.
 - **Risk Profiles:** To improve UX, the wallet distinguishes between low-risk actions (liking, updating bio) which can be "Autosigned" if enabled, and high-risk actions (purchasing access, releasing escrow, transferring funds) which strictly require a biometric or password confirmation.
+- **Architecture:** The `WalletManager` class is instantiated in the Electron main process and passed to other client library classes (e.g., `ProtocolClient`, `AccessClient`) as a dependency.
+All wallet operations occur synchronously within the same Node.js process, ensuring low latency and simplified error handling.

 ### 2.2 High-Level Diagram